yosang/react-ui/readme.md

 # About
-A minimalistic Material UI inspired react library.
+A minimalistic, yet professional react library.

 # Consuming the library